 - Supervisors of landscaping, lawn service, and groundskeeping

-How to Conduct a Job Safety Analysis
+How to Conduct a Job Safety Analysis?

 A proper JSA template is used when conducting a Job Safety Analysis procedure to create a job safety and recommendations report.
 To get started with Job Safety Analysis, follow the four steps outlined below:

-Step 1: Choose the Right Job
+Step 1: Selection of the Job

 The job you select for your JSA should be hazardous or has the potential to be hazardous.
 You should also select a job representative of other jobs in the same workgroup or department.